ad-str/ad-str/README.md

 ### 🤓 I geek out on:
 - 🎮 GAMES!
 I will literally talk to you about them or, better yet, play them with you for hours!
-- Currently playing: ToTK, MHR
+- Currently playing: ToTK, P5R
 - Perpetually playing: League of Legends, Rocket League, Overwatch 2, Pokemon
-- Want to play: Diablo 4, Phantom Liberty
+- Want to play: Baldur's Gate 3
 - Completed: ... yea I'm not listing all them here.
-Instead, check out my HowLongToBeat! https://howlongtobeat.com/user/adstr/games/completed
+Instead, check out my [HowLongToBeat](https://howlongtobeat.com/user/adstr/games/completed)!

-Other hobbies include but are not limited to: 🏐, 🏂, 🏋️, 🥾, ✈️
+Other hobbies include but are not limited to: 📚, 🍳, 🏐, 🏂, 🏋️, 🥾, ✈️

 Favorite Emoji: 🧌